esl-epfl/x-heep/AnalogMixedSignal.md

 ## About

 VCS offers the possibility to run AMS simulations by interfacing analog SPICE files with the rest of the digital RTL design.
-This is done through a special fine located under `hw/analog` named `control.init`.
+This is done through a special file located under `hw/ip_examples/ams/analog` named `control.init`.

 ## The SPICE (.sp) file